nspilman/natespilmandotcom/blog/everyone-plays-the-same-song.md

 ### How Signup Works -

-If you want to participate, fill out the submission form with your name, email address and at least one and up to three songs you'd like to cover.
+If you want to participate, fill out the submission form with your name, email address and at least one song you'd like to cover.

 ### How Song Selection Works -